3 feared dead as Myanmar army truck runs down protesters | Law-Order

 Another witness said that when several people came to gather their items, three more military vehicles arrived and arrested several of them.

-The organizer, who spoke on condition of anonymity because of the threat of arrest, said the group held such protests to keep the residents involved in the struggle against the military-installed government.
+The organiser, who spoke on condition of anonymity because of the threat of arrest, said the group held such protests to keep residents involved in the struggle against the military-installed government.

-At the same time, militant urban guerrilla groups have attacked officials and planted bombs, while open armed conflict had engulfed rural areas, leading to a warning the country may slide into civil war.
+Militant urban guerrilla groups have also attacked officials and planted bombs, while open armed conflict has engulfed rural areas, leading to a warning the country may slide into civil war.

-Since she was detained by the military, Suu Kyi has faced charges from breaching coronavirus regulations to corruption.
-They're seen as contrived in order to discredit her and justify the military takeover.
+Since she was detained by the military, Suu Kyi has faced charges ranging from breaching coronavirus regulations to corruption.
+They're widely seen as contrived to discredit her and justify the military takeover.

-The army claims it acted because last November's election was marked by widespread electoral fraud.
-Independent observers of the polls, won by Suu Kyi's National League for Democracy party, say have seen no evidence justifying the army's claim.
+The army claims it acted because of widespread fraud in an election in November last year.
+Independent observers of the polls, won overwhelmingly by Suu Kyi's National League for Democracy party, say they saw no evidence justifying the army's claim.

 ALSO READ